League-of-Foundry-Developers/foundry-vtt-types/README.md

 </div>

+**Unfortunately due to circumstances the type definitions are not up-to-date with the most recent versions of Foundry VTT.
+Other parties are working on more efficient methods to create type definitions which may hopefully replace this.
+At this point, I have decided to focus on the definitions I need for my work but am now unable to fully support the entire API as intended.**

 This package provides type definitions for the Foundry VTT API, useful for both vanilla JS and TypeScript to get autocomplete, Intellisense, and type checking.

 Unlike other packages, this will gradually be updated as I add more type definitions.
 Therefore, I will not use version numbers and tags to tag releases.